ESPRI-Mod/hermes-shell/docs/os-setup.rst

 **Note** - if you are setting up a machine for development purposes then you will need to execute all the setup functions listed above.

-6: Verification of MongoDB installation
+6: To verify MongoDB installation
 ----------------------------

 Open a MongoDB interactive command line session::